| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 This function returns the visual class for the screen.
 The value is one of

-the symbols static-gray
+the symbols static-gray, gray-scale, static-color,

 This function returns the number of color cells the screen supports.